tanausu-dpa/hanlert-tic/docs/Manual/inputs_control/manual_INV_sphinx.rst

   * Formats:

-    - string: Linear, Splines; default: Splines
+    - string: Linear, Cubic Hermite, Splines; default: Splines

   * Description: Type of interpolation of the second order emissivity when transforming from the comoving to the observer's reference frame.